History Along The Santa Fe River

 Pindi and Agua Fria Schoolhouse Pueblos

 By the twelfth century, the Agua Fria area of Santa Fe was home to two pueblo style settlements now known as the Pindi and the Agua Fria School house pueblos.
 These two pueblos were larger than any other settlement in the Santa Fe area.
-To learn more, click here to visit the New Mexico Office of the State Historian for an article on the pueblos, Two 13th-Century Settlements in Santa Fe, New Mexico,
+To learn more, check out the New Mexico Office of the State Historian for an article on the pueblos, Two 13th-Century Settlements in Santa Fe, New Mexico,

 by Jason S. Shapiro, Ph.D